What’s the benefit of having thousands of people on your email list if very few of them actually open your emails?

 You may also start an email marketing campaign to solve a problem for your customers.
 If they understand that you care about their problems, they are more likely to open your emails.

 Having clear goals will affect your decision-making, your motivation, your actions – and your open rate.
-See this detailed e-book on goal setting for help with this.

 2. Develop a unique selling proposition: To create an effective email campaign and to make your customers want to open your emails, you must have an edge.
 That’s what your unique selling proposition (USP) is all about.